damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 demonstrated significant leadership to deliver high-impact projects.
 This may involve a number of items:

-1. Proposing new ideas, performing feasibliity analyses, and scoping the work
+1. Proposing new ideas, performing feasibility analyses, and scoping the work
 2. Leading the design for large projects
 3. Working across functional groups to deliver the project
 4. Proactively identifying and reducing technical debt